-Each of the Hawaii volcanoes has its own distinct features.
+Hawaii volcanoes are known as shield volcanoes due to the characteristic shape they take on as the lava flows outward.
+Each has its own distinct features.
 While the entire chain of Hawaiian volcanoes extends more than 3000 miles (nearly 5000 km) across the Pacific Ocean, most have been quiet for hundreds of thousands, even millions of years.

 Hualalai is the third most active volcano on the Big Island.
 Many homes and resorts have been built on the flanks of this volcano above Kailua-Kona.
 In 1929, intense earthquake activity beneath the surface, lasting for several weeks, was likely caused by rising magma.
 Because of this and the fact that it has been over 200 years since its last eruption, Hualalai is considered a potentially dangerous Hawaiian volcano that is overdue for an eruption.
 Hualalai last erupted in 1801.

-When measured from its base, Mauna Kea volcano is the tallest mountain in the world.
+Mauna Kea Volcano is considered dormant (a sleeping giant), having last erupted about 3,500 years ago.
+When measured from its base, Mauna Kea is the tallest mountain in the world.
 The Mauna Kea Observatory, the world's largest astronomical research facility, is located at the summit.
-Mauna Kea last erupted about 3,500 years ago and is considered dormant (a sleeping giant).